nayc-599/Student-Risk-Prediction/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-1.28+-red.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-An ML-powered web application that predicts student risk levels to enable early academic intervention.
+An end-to-end machine learning application that identifies students at risk of academic underperformance, enabling proactive intervention and personalised support.

 ## Purpose
-This project aims to help educational instituions to proactively identify students who may be at risk of underperformance.
-By analysing historical academic data including attendance, grades and engagement metics, the application provides early warning signals that enable timely intervention.
+This project empowers educational institutions to proactively identify students who may be at risk of underperformance.
+By analysing historical academic data—including attendance, grades, and engagement metrics, the application provides early warning signals that enable timely intervention.

 The interactive dashboard allows educators and students to:
 - Explore key risk factors